Emergency Money: What to Do When Your Bills Are Bigger Than Your Income | Wealthsimple

 But it’s also a good idea to be prepared.
 Re-evaluate how robust your emergency fund really is.
 An amount that seemed more than sufficient even a few months ago may not feel so ample now.
 With the future as murky as it’s appeared in a generation, is four or even six months of savings enough?
 Should you be laid off, it may take longer than expected to find a new job.
 If you have an emergency fund that’ll last three months, consider adding enough for another month or two even if it means investing a little less.
 Have six months worth?
 Eight’s not a bad idea.
 One way to do that is to take the cash you’re saving by not doing things like going to restaurants and using it to pad your cash accounts.

-“Yes, it’s not exciting, it’s not sexy, it's really boring — it's just cash that’s sitting around, ” says Zoe Wolpert, a portfolio manager at Wealthsimple.
+“Yes, it’s not exciting, it’s not sexy, it's really boring — it's just cash that’s sitting around, ” says James Firth, an investment adviser at Wealthsimple.
 “But uncertain times can, for some of us, require some extra peace of mind.”

 Step Two: Spend That Emergency Fund, Turn Off Investments, Stay Away From More Debt